-Croatia: Croatia is hindering the development of INA7.
-November 2016. / SEE Energy News
+Croatia: Croatia is hindering the development of INA, SEE Energy News

 CEO of Croatian oil company INA Zsolt Hernadi said in an interview to Hungarian media that Hungarian MOL will pursue its business strategy with or without INA and that Croatian Government should be a cooperative partner.